-Judging by the latest tech trends, digital transformation will remain one of the top priorities (and one of the main challenges) for enterprises in 2019.
+Judging by the latest tech trends, digital transformation will remain one of the top priorities (and one of the main challenges) for enterprises.

 Yet, many businesses still remain stagnant, despite the obvious importance of digital transformation.
 Namely, 22% of organizations surveyed by Forrester are either still investigating this opportunity or not planning to transform at all.